nosqlbench/nosqlbench/adapters-api/src/main/resources/workload_definition/op_template_basics.md

 # Op Templates

-The rules around op templates deserve a separate section, given that there are many techniques that a user can choose from.

-The valid elements of the raw workload form are explained below, using YAML and JSON5 as a schematic language.
-This guide is not meant to be very explanatory for new users, but it can serve as a handy reference about how workloads can be structured.

-Any bundled workload loader should test all of these fenced code blocks and confirm that the data structures are logically equivalent, using any json5 blocks as a trigger to compare against the prior block.
-**This document is a testable specification.**

-While some of the examples below appear to be demonstrating basic cross-format encoding, there is more going on.
-This document captures a set of basic sanity rules for all raw workload data, as well as visual examples and narratives to assist users and maintainers.
-In short, if you don't see what you want to do here, it is probably not valid in the format, and if you know that to be false, then this document needs to be updated with more details!
+Op templates are the recipes provided by users for an operation.
+These hold examples of payload data, metadata that configures the driver, timeout settings and so on.

-The field used in workload templates to represent an operation can often be symbolic to users.
+The field name used in workload templates to represent operations can often be symbolic to users.
 For this reason, several names are allowed: ops, op, operations, statements, statement.
 It doesn't matter whether the value is provided as a map, list, or scalar.
-These all do the same thing, although an error is thrown if you specify more than one.
-The interpretation is always the same: An ordered collection of op templates.
-In map forms, the key is the op name.
-In forms which contain no provided name (as a key or as a property of an element map), a name is automatically provided by the API.
+These all allow for the same level of templating.
+Map forms are preferred, since they include naming in a more streamlined structure.
+When you use list form, you have to provide the name as a separate field.

+A name is automatically provided by the API when there is one missing.

 ### a single un-named op template